alfnielsen/vsc-base/vsc-script/README.md

 (vscode Extension)

-Run your own scripts with vscode, fs, path and other elements directly ind your project
+Run your own scripts with vsc-base (includes methods for vscode, fs.extra, ts).

 See .vsc-script folder in source for examples.